-JET has just entered a 15 month-long period of refurbishment that will be concluded with a deuterium and tritium experiment.
+JET has just entered a 15-month-long period of refurbishment that will be concluded with a deuterium and tritium experiment.
 "We anticipate going beyond the previously achieved results of generated fusion energy," says Romanelli.

-Francesco Romanelli is the EFDA Associate Leader for JET since July 2006.
+Francesco Romanelli has been the EFDA Associate Leader for JET since July 2006.
 He graduated in Physics in 1980 and started his career as a research scientist at ENEA, Italy.
 In 1996, he became leader of the Magnetic Confinement Fusion Physics Section at ENEA.
 Francesco Romanelli is also a member of the ITER Science and Technology Advisory Committee (STAC).

-Newsline: Today begins the JET shutdown - the first step in a 15 month-long period of refurbishment.
+Newsline: Today begins the JET shutdown—the first step in a 15 month-long period of refurbishment.
 What exactly is planned during this period?

 Romanelli: During the shutdown period, we will remove all of the in-vessel components from the JET vacuum vessel that are presently made entirely of carbon materials.
 These will be replaced by a combination of beryllium and tungsten components, for the first wall and the divertor respectively, that will mimic the situation of the in-vessel components of ITER.
 In parallel, we will increase our diagnostic and control capabilities.
 On top of that, the heating power will be increased by about 50 percent bringing the neutral beam power available to the plasma from about 23 to 34 megawatts.

 Newsline: So the carbon tiles in the vessel will be exchanged for beryllium and tungsten tiles.
 What do physicists hope to learn from this experiment?